 Blog & News

 One of the most tricky questions to surface — routinely–in the representation of False Claims Act whistleblowers is the extent to which the whistleblower or “relator” may make use of company documents, including confidential or even privileged documents.
-We are often asked this question and wish that there were a simple answer.
+Potential whistleblowers often ask us this question and wish that we had a simple answer.
 There is not.
-There are some general guidelines based on the case law and positions the U.S. Department of Justice has taken in cases, but this is one of those questions where the lawyer’s response should not include the words “always” or “never.”
+There are some general guidelines based on the case law and positions the U.S. Department of Justice has taken in cases.
+However, this is one of those questions where the lawyer’s response should not include the words “always” or “never.”

 It’s only later, if a problem ensues, that the employee takes a hard look at what he’s agreed to.
 Usually, these agreements state explicitly that all documents, in whatever form, are the property of the company and are not to be removed from the premises except with permission, and may not be retained for any purpose after the employee leaves employment at the company.
 Many such agreements go on to say that the employee understands he may be sued and agrees to draconian penalties if he does take documents.

 Most qui tam whistleblowers go through an evolutionary process before deciding to sue their employer or former employer.
 Usually, these people had no plan whatsoever to cause trouble for their company; they were just normal people trying to do their jobs.
 But somewhere things went awry, and the employee started to notice a problem that might be fraud-related.
 All too often, the company doesn’t like the message he is delivering.
 We don’t hear about the cases where companies take action to make things right (we’re sure they’re out there).
 All too frequently, companies punish the messenger rather than correcting the problem.
 Even then, employees who know of wrongdoing often are undecided about what to do.